 Words of Inspiration - The Christian Entrepreneur

-Send a text I want to challenge you to think about how your business can reflect God’s image.
+Send us Fan Mail I want to challenge you to think about how your business can reflect God’s image.
 Remember that you are a creator, made in the image of the ultimate Creator.
 Use your gifts, talents, and opportunities to build something that glorifies God and serves people with integrity, fairness, and love.

 I want to challenge you to think about how your business can reflect God’s image.
 Remember that you are a creator, made in the image of the ultimate Creator.
 Use your gifts, talents, and opportunities to build something that glorifies God and serves people with integrity, fairness, and love.